raymondronglezhu/nothing-copywriter/README.md

 ## Install from GitHub

-1. Download the repo as a .zip file.
+1. Download the repo as a .zip file under `Code`.
-3. Unzip the downloaded file on your computer under `Code`.
+3. Unzip the downloaded file on your computer.
 4. Open the **Figma Desktop App**.
 5. In Figma, go to:
    - `Plugins -> Development -> Import plugin from manifest...`